build-on-aws/content/livestreams/build-on-answered/2023-10-25/index.md

 ---
-title: "Build On Answered | All About Kubernetes | S02 EP03"
+title: "Build On Answered | All About AWS CDK | S02 EP03"
-description: "Join us for the Season Finale of Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
+description: "Join us for Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
 tags:
-    - kubernetes
+    - cdk
     - stack-overflow
     - aws-stack-overflow-collective
-    - eks
+    - infrastructure-as-code
     - twitch
     - aws
 authorGithubAlias: juliegund